-After completion of this experiment, the student will be able to prepare probiotics.
+After completion of this experiment, the student will be able to liquid dosage forms

-- Identification of bacterial/ viral pathogens in aquaculture using PCR After completion of this experiment, the student will be able to identify the pathogens of aquaculture. - 10.
-Identification of bacterial/ viral pathogens in aquaculture using immunological techniques After completion of this experiment, the student will be able to identify the pathogens of aquaculture.
+- 6. Powder characteristics & extraction & detection of: Cinchona, Cinnamon After completion of this experiment, the student will be able to identify the type of phytochemicals present in the given plant extract. - 7.
+Preparation of bioactive compounds from marine microbe/ algae After completion of this experiment, the student will be able to identify the type of bioactive compounds present in the given marine microbe / algae. - 8.
+Probiotics for aquaculture - After completion of this experiment, the student will be able to prepare probiotics. - 9.
+Identification of bacterial/ viral pathogens in aquaculture using PCR After completion of this experiment, the student will be able to identify the pathogens of aquaculture. - 10.
+Identification of bacterial/viral pathogens in aquaculture using immunological techniques After completion of this experiment, the student will be able to identify the pathogens of aquaculture.